preritpaliwal/Distributed-Systems/asgn3/README.md

 ## Introduction
 This assignment implements a sharded database system capable of distributing a single table, StudT, across multiple server containers.
 Each shard manages a limited number of entries, enabling scalability and parallel read capabilities.
 The system utilizes a `Write-Ahead Logging (WAL)` mechanism to maintain consistency among replicas of the shards distributed across various servers.

+## Write-Ahead Logging (WAL)
+- `Logging Changes Before Writing to Disk`: All changes to the database are first recorded in a log file before being applied to the database files on disk.
+This log file is stored in a durable storage medium, ensuring data durability.
+- `Sequential Writes`: Changes are written sequentially to the log, which enhances efficiency, especially during large transactions or concurrent transactions.
+- `Recovery Process`: In the event of a crash or restart, the system reads the WAL file(s) to redo operations not fully committed to the database files and to undo changes from incomplete transactions, maintaining data integrity.

+## WAL for Replication and Consistency
+- `Replication Log Shipping`: A primary database server is designated for each shard, responsible for writing changes to its WAL.
+These WAL records are then shipped to replica servers, where they are replayed to apply the same changes, ensuring consistency across replicas.
+- `Synchronous Replication`: The primary shard waits for the majority of replicas to commit data before committing its copy, ensuring strong consistency.
+In case of primary shard failure, a new primary is chosen from the replicated shards with the most updated log entries.
+Upon recovery, the system copies all shards from the primary shards to ensure consistent data recovery from crash failures.

 ## Usage
 - `sudo make`